Other Influences on Julie's therapeutic approach

 Psychedelic-Assisted Psychotherapy & Integration

-Currently, the primary focus of Julie's work with psychedelics involves psychedelic integration.
-She considers offering psychedelic therapy through the legal route of Canada's Special Access Program for her clients when other forms of therapy have not been effective.
+Since completing training in MDMA-assisted psychotherapy for PSTD Julie is able to offer this therapy to her clients through the legal route of Canada's Special Access Program when other forms of trauma-focused therapy have not been effective.

 Study of Philosophy